 With the release of the 2019 CFL schedule, it was revealed a 2019 regular season “Touchdown Atlantic” game would be played in Atlantic Canada, presented by Schooners Sports and Entertainment.
 Stadé Moncton 2010 Stadium in Moncton was one of the locations being considered to host the game with temporary seating to accommodate 20,000-25,000 fans.
-Other locations considered include Halifax, St. FX in Antigonish and Saint John, New Brunswick.
+Other locations considered included Halifax, St. FX in Antigonish and Saint John, New Brunswick.
 In addition to a 2019 game, Schooners Sports and Entertainment also wishes to launch the team in Moncton while a stadium is being constructed in Halifax.
-2020 has be given as the season target for the new team, though 2021 is more likely considering a franchise wouldn’t be approved until mid-2019 when a possible stadium agreement could be reached in Halifax.
+2020 has be given as the season target for the new team, though 2021 is more likely considering a franchise wouldn’t be approved until mid-2019 at the earliest when a possible stadium agreement could be reached in Halifax.

 With work started in Halifax in 2017 to develop a plan to develop a stadium and land a franchise, the Mayor of Moncton and Premier of New Brunswick met in June 2018 with the CFL Commissioner and potential Halifax franchise owners to discuss ways Moncton could be involved.